Search the XCEPT

 26th June 2025

-This XCEPT webinar will explore practical approaches to supporting locally led research in conflict settings.
+This XCEPT webinar explored practical approaches to supporting locally led research in conflict settings.

 Research report